When did the Center open?

 How is the Trading Floor used?

-The primary use of the Center is to complement existing and special topics courses in Accounting, Computer Information Systems, Economics, Finance, Management, Marketing, Statistics and other disciplines in the Zicklin School of Business and at Baruch College.
+The primary use of the Center is to complement existing and special topics courses in Accounting, Computer Information Systems, Economics, Finance, Management, Marketing, Statistics, Financial Engineering and other disciplines at Baruch College.
 Over 100 different courses have used the Center as an experiential learning "lab" where students gain hands-on experience working with professional financial software and trading systems.

 At this time there are no plans for a specific "Trading Floor" or "Wall Street 101" course.

 Will there be a degree program specifically in Trading or other financial services?

 At this time, there are no plans to offer specific degree programs in financial services (e.g., "trading"), however the Baruch Financial Engineering program offers many courses in market microstructure and trading.

 What courses at Baruch incorporate the use of the Center?

 Many Economics, Financial, Accounting, Statistics, Computer Information Systems and Financial Engineering undergraduate and graduate courses use the center.

 Are there any Continuing Education (non-credit) or Executive Education courses that make use of the Center?

 At this time there are no courses offered to the public though the Baruch Continuing and Professional Studies (CAPS) department.